How Much Can You Negotiate Off a New Build House?

 Do I Need a Conveyancer for a New Build?

-You will need to hire a conveyancer or solicitor when buying a new build.
+You must hire a conveyancer or solicitor when buying a new build.
 Not every firm offers new build services due to the extra training that is involved.

 The new build buying process can have a quick turnaround, especially if the property has been built and is ready to be lived in.
 There is extra paperwork involved that needs to be submitted once you pay a reservation fee.

-The developer will recommend that you work with their solicitor due to the short timeframe.
+Due to the short timeframe, the developer will recommend that you work with their solicitor.
 However, it is important to note that your developer may receive a commission.
 Hiring a different solicitor means that there will also be a fresh pair of eyes on the property.
 They may be able to point out faults that the developer's solicitor has missed.

 Read more about New Build Conveyancing Solicitors